preritdas/grid-trader/README.md

 # Grid Trader

-A semi-automatic stock and crypto grid trader.
+A fully autonomous stock and crypto grid trader.
+Supports multi-asset deployment, allowing you to run Grid Traders on different assets using separate CPU cores.

 Sample deployment for one asset: